Piyush1403/Handwriting-Recognition/README.md

 # Handwriting-Recognition

-Handwriting Recognition using backpropogation technique on a neural network.
+Handwriting Recognition using backpropagation technique on a neural network.